davidssmith/rawarray-rust/README.md

 ### Memory Order

-The RA format is **column major**, so the first dimension will be the fastest varying one in memory.
+The RawArray format is **column major**, so the first dimension will be the fastest varying one in memory.
 This decision was made because the majority of scientific languages are traditionally column major, and although C is technically row major it is actually agnostic in applications where multi-dimensional arrays are accessed through computed linear indices (e.g. CUDA).
 Of the supplied examples, all are column major except Python.
 In the case of Python, instead of reading the array into Python and reordering to non-optimal stride, we simply transpose the dimensions before writing and after reading.
 This means the array looks transposed in Python, but the same dimensions have the same strides in all languages.
 In other words, the last dimension of the array in Python will be the first one in Julia and Matlab.

 File Introspection
 ------------------
-To get a better handle on the format of an RA file, let's look inside one.
-If you are on a Unix system or have Cygwin installed on Windows, you can examine the contents of an RA file using command line tools.
+To get a better handle on the format of an RawArray file, let's look inside one.
+If you are on a Unix system or have Cygwin installed on Windows, you can examine the contents of an RawArray file using command line tools.
 For this section, we will use the `test.ra` file provided in the `julia/` subdirectory.

 First, let's pretend you don't know the dimensionality of the array.
 Then